-Elliptic Curve Diffie-Hellman (ECDH)
+2.1.3 Elliptic Curve Diffie-Hellman (ECDH)

 This can also be referred to as Elliptic Curve Key Exchange.
 ECDH is a protocol for key agreement between two users to institute a mutual secret key utilized for private key algorithm (Anoop, 2007).
 Two key pairs $(p_a, Q_a)$ and $(p_b, Q_b)$ are generated by Alice and Bob respectively to concede on a shared key.
-The public keys $Q_a$ and $Q_b$ are exchanged between the two such that point $V = p_a Qb = p_b Q_a$ utilizing respective private keys.
+The public keys $Q_a$ and $Q_b$ are exchanged between the two such that point $V = p_a Q b = p_b Q_a$ utilizing respective private keys.
 From point V, the shared secret can be gotten through a key derivation function usually connected to its x-coordinate (Bos et al., 2014).

-Elliptic Curve Digital Signature
+2.1.4 Elliptic Curve Digital Signature

 This is a variant of DSA in which is utilized by ECC whereby the sender generates a paired key (p,Q) a public verification key Q = pG where p is a private key for digital signature.
-The sender picks a random integer z to sign message m, such that $1 \le z \le n-1$ , calculates point $(X_1, Y_1) = zG$ , transformation of $X_1$ to a number and $r = X_1 \mod n$ is calculated.
+The sender picks a random integer z to sign message m, such that $1 \le z \le n-1$ , calculates point $(X_l,Y_l) = zG$ , transformation of $X_l$ to a number and $r = X_l mod n$ is calculated.
 Message m is hashed to a bit string less than n bit length and transformed to and integer f.
-The pair (d, c) of integers modulo n is the signature of m where c = z-1(f+pd)modn (Bos et al., 2014).
-It should be noted that z must not be revealed and shouldn't be used for more than a message (per-message secret), and values d and c should be greater than zero.
-The secret signing key p can be computedas $p \equiv d-1(zc-f) \mod n$ since dand care specified in the signature and integer f is calculated from the signatures $(d, c_1)$ and $(d, c_2)$ , then $z \equiv (c_2-c_1)-1(f_1-f_2) \mod n$ , that permits recuperation of the secret key (Bos et al., 2014).
-ECDSA does not work on the message itself, rather it works on the hashed message.
+The pair (d, c) of integers modulo f is the signature of f where f is calculated and should be noted that f must not be revealed and shouldn't be used for more than a message (per-message secret), and values f and f should be greater than zero.
+The secret signing key f can be computed as f is calculated from the signed message.
+If f is used to sign two messages f and f with the same sign key f and generating signatures f is used to sign two messages f and f with the same sign key f and generating signatures f is used to sign two messages f and f with the same sign key f and generating signatures f is used to sign two messages f and f with the same sign key f and generating signatures f is used to sign two messages f and f with the same sign key f and generating signatures f and f and unauthorized users and the origin of the data can be determined which are data integrity, and origin integrity respectively (Pfluegel, 2016a; Pfluegel, 2016b).

-SECURE HASH FUNCTION
+2.2 SECURE HASH FUNCTION

 Cryptography hash functions are utilized by numerous cryptography protocols and algorithms, where they have some acute applications with regards to information security.
-The primary security goal of the hash function is to ensure data is protected from modification by unauthorized users and the origin of the data can be determined which are data integrity, and origin integrity respectively (Pfluegel, 2016a; Pfluegel, 2016b).
+The primary security goal of the hash function is to ensure data is protected from modification by